DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 In the context of mobile computing, an electronic handheld apparatus such as a smartphone, tablet, phablet, personal digital assistant (PDA) or portable gaming device (PlayStation Portable, Nintendo DS, PlayStation Vita).

 #####Digital Rights Management (DRM)
-Technology used by publishers to regulate the usage of copyright-protected digital materials (MP3, EPUB, games, etc.).
+Technology used by publishers to regulate the usage of copyright-protected digital materials (MP3s, **EPUBs**, games, etc.).
 The practice of adding DRM to media is controversial, as it often makes it harder for paying customers to freely interact with the digital goods they have purchased.
 For example, files cannot in general be freely transferred to other devices.
 Also, accessing these files without an active Internet connection often proves difficult.

 #####Directory
-See **folder**
+See **folder**.

 #####Dots per inch (DPI)
 A measure of the quality of output, i.e. the number of dots per square inch produced by a printer or scanner, also referred to as its resolution.
 A resolution of at least 300 dpi is considered reasonable for the production of high-quality output by a printer and 1200 dpi by a scanner, but modern printers and scanners can produce much higher resolutions.
 The resolution of a scanner may also be expressed by two numbers.
 These are mostly the same, say 1200x1200, but you may also see 1200x2400, which means that the number of horizontal dots is different from the number of vertical dots.